Table of Contents

 Hyphen with Open and Closed Compound Words

-Understanding when to use a hyphen with compound words can be tricky, but it’s essential for clear writing.
-Compound words come in three forms: open, closed, and hyphenated.
-Here, we’ll focus on open and closed compounds and how hyphens play a role in making these words easier to understand.
+Knowing when to use a hyphen in compound words can be challenging but is key to clear writing.
+Compounds come in open, closed, and hyphenated forms.
+Here, we’ll focus on how hyphens help clarify open and closed compounds.

 Open compounds are words that consist of two separate words that work together to create a new meaning.
 Typically, they are not joined by a hyphen.